UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/1_Introduction.md

 ## Computer Setup

 Previously we have run these sessions using Virtual Machines, but today we are opting for running all sessions using the tools locally installed on your own machines today.
-*As there will be a huge variety of laptops in the room, the intitial setup may be a difficult to begin with*, but will settle as the day progresses.
+*As there will be a huge variety of laptops in the room, the initial set-up may be a difficult to begin with*, but will settle as the day progresses.
-Althugh this will present numerous challenges from our perspective, we feel this is a better approach as everyone will leave knowing exactly how to get the ball rolling on their own familiar systems.
+Although this will present numerous challenges from our perspective, we feel this is a better approach as everyone will leave knowing exactly how to get the ball rolling on their own familiar systems.

-Instructions for how to setup everything on your own machine are at the following pages.
+Instructions for how to set-up everything on your own machine are at the following pages.
 Please follow these very carefully, and call an instructor over if you have trouble.
-In particular, the Windows setups may take a while to get sorted.
+In particular, the Windows set-ups may take a while to get sorted.

 - [Mac/OSX](../install/osxInstall)
 - [Windows](../install/windowsInstall)

-If you are already running Ubuntu, your computer will already be setup correctly.
+If you are already running Ubuntu, your computer will already be set-up correctly.

 [Home](../)